Staplehurst School

 In the future

-We are aiming to complete our Musical Vocabulary and Skills Progression documents and are currently planning a timetable of musical enrichment opportunities for all year groups.
+We have now completed our Second Order Progression Plan and are currently planning a timetable of musical enrichment opportunities for all year groups.
 This will include more performances at school from a wide variety of musicians, who play different styles of music.
-We are also hoping to include trips to musical theatre and musical workshops.
+This year’s enrichment includes a trip to the English National Opera and Djembe drumming workshops for every class.